 Meet Our Computing Team

 Our intent at Christ Church is for children to use the technology associated with the computing subject to broaden their learning beyond their lived experiences.
 We aim for children to be inquisitive individuals who can use technology to explore, educate and develop.
+Children will approach projects creatively, using their knowledge and skills to select resources with confidence to enable problem solving in their own unique style.

 In addition, by exposing children to a broad and exciting range of technological opportunities throughout their time at Christ Church, they will leave our school with the knowledge and adaptability to use tech analytically and artistically.